yenyang/Anarchy-BepInEx/README.md

 Pro tip: Use the brush mode to remove trees and standalone props.
 If you unselect the brush snapping option for "Remove only matching type", and right click you can remove them within a radius and it only targets standalone props and trees.

 ## Invisible Paths and Markers
-Drawing invisible paths and markers is an unsupported feature of the game.
-You need DevUI to access the 'Add Object' menu via the home button to draw invisible paths and markers.

-With the Bulldoze tool you can select an icon to show and EXCLUSIVELY target these invisible paths and markers.
-With this selected and Anarchy enabled you can remove them, **BUT SAVE BEFORE HAND!**

-One configuration I built/demolished resulted in a crash to desktop because I left a segment that was too short.
-Deleting them in a different order worked.

-You cannot demolish invisible paths and markers within buildings.

 The mod will automatically toggle the DevUI setting to "Show Markers" when drawing invisible paths.

 ## Disclaimer
 This mod does NOT allow you to do everything including:
-* Use the net tool to draw a bridge through a sea-lane clearance
 * If the vanilla net tool would remove an existing network, it will still do that.
 * Even if the mod disables the error check, the UI may still prevent you from doing something.
 * Does not give additional control for prop placement.